2012 Delaware Fightin' Blue Hens football team: Coaching staff

 Delaware head coach K. C. Keeler was in his 11th year as the Blue Hens' head coach.
-During his previous ten years with Delaware, he led the Fightin' Blue Hens to an overall record of 81–46 and a NCAA Division I-AA Football Championship in 2003.
+During his previous ten years with Delaware, he led the Fightin' Blue Hens to an overall record of 81–46 and an NCAA Division I-AA Football Championship in 2003.

 Delaware promoted Andy Marino from his role as a graduate assistant to tight ends and offensive tackles coach on July 26, 2012.
 Marino took the place of David Boler, who left to become the wide receivers coach for Rhode Island.
 Kirk Ciarrocca was rehired as running backs coach after being an assistant coach for Rutgers and Richmond for four seasons.
 He was the offensive coordinator and quarterbacks coach for Delaware from 2002 to 2007.

 Transfers

 Redshirt sophomore quarterback Trent Hurley transferred from Bowling Green and redshirt freshman guard Sam Collura transferred to Delaware from Pittsburgh.
 Three former Maryland players transferred to Delaware: junior defensive tackle Zach Kerr, junior linebacker David Mackall, and redshirt sophomore defensive back Mario Rowson.
 Redshirt sophomore defensive end Andrew Opoku from Connecticut transferred to Delaware.
 Redshirt junior tight end Malcolm Bush transferred from Rutgers in August.